dotnet/docs/docs/architecture/cloud-native/cross-service-communication.md

 At first glance, Event Grid may look like just another topic-based messaging system.
 However, it's different in many ways.
 Focused on event-driven workloads, it enables real-time event processing, deep Azure integration, and an open-platform - all on serverless infrastructure.
 It's designed for contemporary cloud native and serverless applications

-As a centralized *eventing backplane*, or pipe, Event Grid lets you react to events originating inside Azure resources as well as those events from your own services and applications.
+As a centralized *eventing backplane*, or pipe, Event Grid lets you react to events originating inside Azure resources as well as events from your own services and applications.

 Event notifications are published to an Event Grid Topic, which, in turn, routes each event to a Subscription.
 Subscribers map to subscriptions and consume the events.
 Similar to Service Bus, Event Grid supports a *filtered subscriber model* wherein a Subscription can set rules as to what events it wishes to receive.
 Event Grid provides fast throughput with a guarantee of 10 million events per second enabling near real-time delivery - far more than what Azure Service Bus can generate.

 One of the sweet spots for Event Grid is its deep integration into the fabric of Azure infrastructure.
 An Azure resource, such as Cosmos DB, can directly publish built-in events to other interested Azure resources without the need for custom code.
 Event Grid can publish events from Azure resources at the Subscription, Resource Group, or Service levels allowing developers to gain fine-grained control over the lifecycle of cloud resources.
 However, Event Grid isn't limited to Azure.
 It's an open platform that can consume custom HTTP events published from applications or third-party services and route events to external subscribers.

 When publishing and subscribing to native events from Azure resources, no coding is required.
-With simple configuration, you can integrate events from one Azure resource to another leveraging built-in Topics and Subscriptions as plumbing.
+With simple configuration, you can integrate events from one Azure resource to another leveraging built-in plumbing for Topics and Subscriptions.
 Figure 4-18 shows the anatomy of Event Grid.

 ![Event Grid anatomy](./media/event-grid-anatomy.png)
 **Figure 4-18**.
 Event Grid anatomy

 A major difference between EventGrid and Service Bus is the underlying *message exchange pattern*.

 Service Bus implements an older style *pull model* in which the downstream subscriber actively polls the topic subscription for new messages.
-On the upside, this approach gives the subscriber full control of the pace at which it processes messages as it controls when and how many messages it wants to process at any given time.
+On the upside, this approach gives the subscriber full control of the pace at which it processes messages.
+It controls when and how many messages to process at any given time.
 Unread messages remain in the subscription until processed.
 A significant shortcoming of this approach is the latency between the time the event is generated and the polling operation that pulls that message to the subscriber for processing.
 Also, the overhead of constant polling for the next event needlessly consumes resources and money.

 EventGrid, however, is different.
 It implements a *push model* in which events are sent to the EventHandlers as received, giving you near real-time event delivery.
 It also reduces cost as code is triggered only when it's needed to consume an event – not continually as with polling.
 That said, an event handler must be able to handle the incoming load and provide throttling mechanisms to protect itself from becoming overwhelmed.
 Many Azure services that consume these events, such as Azure Functions, Logic Apps, and so on, support automatic autoscaling capabilities that can handle the required processing capacity.

-Most interestingly, Event Grid is a fully managed serverless cloud service.
+Event Grid is a fully managed serverless cloud service.
 It dynamically scales based on your traffic and charges you only for your actual usage, not pre-purchased capacity.
 The first 100,000 operations per month are free – operations being defined as event ingress (incoming event notifications), subscription delivery attempts, management calls, and filtering by subject.
 With 99.99% availability, EventGrid guarantees the delivery of an event within a 24-hour period, with built-in retry functionality for unsuccessful delivery.
 Undelivered messages can be moved to a "dead-letter" queue for resolution.
 Unlike Azure Service Bus, Event Grid is tuned for fast performance and doesn't support features like ordered messaging, transactions, and sessions.

 ### Streaming messages in the Azure cloud

-### Azure Event Hubs

-While Azure Service Bus and Event Grid provide great support for applications that expose single, discrete events (that is, a new document has been inserted into the underlying Cosmos DB), what is the best way to process a *stream of related events*?
+Azure Service Bus and Event Grid provide great support for applications that expose single, discrete events (that is, a new document has been inserted into the underlying Cosmos DB).
+But, what is the best way to process a *stream of related events*?
 [Event streams](https://msdn.microsoft.com/magazine/dn904671.aspx?f=255&MSPPError=-2147217396) are more complex as they're typically time-ordered, interrelated and must be processed as a group.

-Azure Event Hub is a data streaming platform and event ingestion service that collects, transforms, and stores events.
+[Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) is a data streaming platform and event ingestion service that collects, transforms, and stores events.
 Fine-tuned to capture streaming data, such as continuous event notifications emitted from a telemetry context, it's highly scalable and can store and [process millions of events per second](https://docs.microsoft.com/azure/event-hubs/event-hubs-about).
 It typically plays the role of the front door for an event pipeline, decoupling the ingest of the event stream from the consumption of those events, shown in Figure 4-19.

 ![Azure Event Hub](./media/azure-event-hub.png)